USS Bonefish (SS-223): Eighth patrol, May – June 1945

 During a rendezvous with Tunny on 16 June, Bonefish reported sinking Oshikayama Maru, a 6,892 ton cargo ship.
 In a second rendezvous two days later, she requested and received permission to conduct a daylight submerged patrol of Toyama Bay, a bay farther up the Honshū coast.
 The attack group was to depart the Sea of Japan via La Perouse Strait on the night of 24 June.
 Bonefish did not make the scheduled pre-transit rendezvous.
 Still, Tunny waited in vain off Hokkaidō for three days.
 On 30 July, Bonefish was presumed lost.

 Japanese records reveal that the 5,488 ton cargo ship Konzan Maru was torpedoed and sunk in Toyama Wan on 18 June and that an ensuing severe counterattack by Japanese escorts, the Okinawa, CD-63, CD-75, CD-158 and CD-207, brought debris and a major oil slick to the water's surface.
 There can be little doubt that Bonefish was sunk in this action.
 She was the second to last United States Submarine lost in the war, with being lost in August 1945.

+Wreck

+On 24 March 2026, Tiburon Subsea CEO Tim Taylor and the Lost 52 Project announced that the wreck of Bonefish had been discovered during surveys in 2025.